 One or more classifications can be assigned to a profile.
 A classification can be assigned to more than one profile.
 Here is how my assignments look:

-It have pasted an SE16 dump of the assignments instead of the actual configuration screen so that all entries are shown.
+It has pasted a SE16 dump of the assignments instead of the actual configuration screen so that all entries are shown.
 It have six profiles and the classifications are assigned as below:

-The diagram below show how the above classification assignment in graphical form:
+The diagram below shows how the above classification assignment in graphical form:

-The shaded box at the top are the profiles, the bottom box are the task classifications.
+The shaded box at the top is the profiles, the bottom box is the task classifications.
 This diagram shows the logical structure of the profiles.
 It does not mean that profiles are assigned to other profiles.